springload/frontend-starter-kit/docs/cms-components.md

 >
 > Because the JSON grammar is much simpler than JavaScript’s grammar, JSON can be parsed more efficiently than JavaScript.
 This knowledge can be applied to improve start-up performance for web apps that ship large JSON-like configuration object literals (such as inline Redux stores).
 Instead of inlining the data as a JavaScript object literal, like so:

-As they say this is slow:
+This is slow:

 > `const data = { foo: 42, bar: 1337 }; // 🐌`

-Whereas this is fast:
+This is fast:

 > `const data = JSON.parse('{"foo":42,"bar":1337}'); // 🚀`

-As the blog post says: for very small amounts of data (1kb or lesser) it doesn't really matter, but larger amounts of data (10kb or greater) we should definitely prefer JSON.
+As the blog post says: for very small amounts of data it doesn't really matter, but for large amounts of data (10kb or greater) we should choose JSON.

+As there is no downside to JSON, even for small amounts of data, we recommend JSON for all data.

-This might mean that we have serverside templates that include JSON looking like
+This might mean that we have serverside templates that include JSON looking like:

 ```html
 <script type="application/json">{"colour":"#ff0000"}</script>
 ```

-which leads into the next pattern...

 ## 2. Mounting Components